Alice Terry: Personal life

 Once Terry and Ingram moved back to the United States they started having problems with their adopted son, Kada-Abd-el-Kader.
 He "began associating with fast women and fast cars throughout the San Fernando Valley."
 Terry and Ingram sent him back to Morocco "to finish school."
 Kada-Abd-el-Kader never went back to school, but he later became a tourist guide in Morocco and Algiers.
 El-Kader would always tell tourists that he was the adopted son of Ingram and Terry.

 Terry and Ingram retired in the 1930s and took up painting.
+She began to move away from acting as the era of talkies dawned, focusing on her family.
 When Ingram died in 1950, Terry invited four of his mistresses to his funeral.
-When she was asked how she could invite four of his mistresses to the post-funeral party said: "Who cares, I'm the only one that can call herself Mrs. Rex Ingram."
+When she was asked how she could invite four of his mistresses to the post-funeral party, she quipped, "Who cares, I'm the only one that can call herself Mrs. Rex Ingram."

-After Ingram's death Terry's sister Edna moved into the property on Kelsey Street and controlled Alice's life.
-Alice had a lover, Gerald Fielding, who wanted to move in with her, but Edna forbade it.
-It is speculated that Edna was jealous of Alice, Edna started as an extra as movies just like her sister, but then married a financial advisor and she stopped acting altogether.
+After Ingram's death, Terry's sister Edna moved into the property on Kelsey Street and.
+Edna was controlling, forbidding Alice's lover Gerald Fielding from moving in with her.
+Edna may have been motivated by jealousy, as she had started out as an extra as movies just like her sister, but had stopped acting after her marriage to a financial advisor.

 Terry was still active in the 1970s.
+She focused on her interest and personal life, mainly living in privacy maintaining a low profile.
 She loved hosting Sunday afternoon parties and going out to dinner in extravagant, floor length mink coats.
-She was proud of her appearance and wanted to make sure all other women were envious.